vaugerbird/sstv-backpack/README.md

     * The color of the top and bottom text can be changed with the definitions in lines 22-29.

 5. Uncomment line 19 ```#define USE_FLASH``` if you want to use the flash LED (Turns on a high intensity white LED on when framegrabbing).

-6. **UPGRADE** : set 1=high or 0=low properly at line 437 to reflect your CAPT_BTN wiring (GND or +3.3V)
+6. At line 447, set `1 = HIGH` or `0 = LOW` properly reflect your CAPT_BTN wiring (GND or +3.3V)

+7. Between line 452-456, choose the correct button pull-up/pull-down configuration.
+The button is set to pull-up by default to mirror the PCBs.
+(Button connects to GND when pressed)

-6. Inside "camera.h" file you can choose between two profiles, DAYLIGHT and HOME.
+8. Inside "camera.h" file you can choose between two profiles, DAYLIGHT and HOME.
 Feel free to modify settings to best suit your case.
 	* Notes from IU5HKU:
 		* Keep in mind that this cheap sensor struggles a lot in poor light scenarios, so don't expect a picture like your Fujifilm camera.
 		* A quick search online can lead you towards the proper settings values you need.

-7. All the board settings can be left alone except for selecting the correct COM port.
+9. All the board settings can be left alone except for selecting the correct COM port.

-8. Upload the code!
+10. Upload the code!

 ## Contributors
  A huge thank you to contributors to this project!
 I'm pretty bad with code so all help is greatly appreciated!

  * [IU5HKU / Marco](https://github.com/IU5HKU) - Updated the code to work with the newest version of the ESP32 board definition and improved the readability/useability of the code!
- * [IU5HKU / Marco](https://github.com/IU5HKU) - Updated the code to work with deepsleep/wakeup ESP32 funcs (maximize battery life).
+ * [IU5HKU / Marco](https://github.com/IU5HKU) - Updated the code to work with deepsleep/wakeup ESP32 functions (maximize battery life).

 ## Licensing
 * The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 and are based on the program/libraries from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.